fahadmaq007/couchdb-query-explorer/README.md

 # couchdb-query-explorer
 The 'couchdb-query-explorer' helps to query the <a href="https://docs.couchdb.org/en/stable/index.html" target="_blank">CouchDB NoSQL Database</a> easily.

 Why another query explorer:
 **************************
-The fauxton UI that comes with Apache CouchDB v2.0 & above is not very easy to use, hence we started thinking about something which should be easy to configure & use.
+The fauxton UI that comes with Apache CouchDB v2.0 & above is not very easy to use, hence I started thinking about something which should be easy to configure & use.

 For more details about the Fauxton, refer https://docs.couchdb.org/en/stable/fauxton/install.html#fauxton-visual-guide

 How to run it?
 *************